dillacorn/ahtarchy/README.md

 **Click the image below to see more previews!**

-- Note to viewer: previews are out of date.. waybar and fastfetch have changed/improved.
+- Note to viewer: previews are out of date.. notably waybar and fastfetch have changed/improved and I've done away with rounded corner design

 [![overview](https://github.com/dillacorn/awtarchy/raw/main/previews/overview.png)](https://github.com/dillacorn/awtarchy/tree/main/previews.md)